lawsonlevin/DASC-41103-Project-3/README.md

 - DATA_PATH = "/Users/lawsonlevin/ML/project3/CNN"

 Furthermore, in blocks 9 and 10.
 We have provided code to classify your own images.
-Ensure the last lines in each of these blocks (the function calls) contain an appropriate path to your image.
+Ensure the last lines in each of these blocks (the function calls) contain an appropriate path to your image(s).

 In Block 9:
 predict_single_image(model, r"C:\Users\Alex\Pictures\Screenshots\Screenshot 2025-11-14 153441.png", DEVICE)